Pepperoni Rolls

 - Place seam side down onto the prepared sheet tray.
 Repeat with the remaining rolls, and place them not touching on the tray.

-- In a small bowl whisk together the egg and water.
+- In a small bowl whisk together 1 large egg, well beaten and a splash of water.
 Brush the exposed bread dough lightly with the egg wash.

 - Bake for 10-12 minutes until golden brown.
 Let cool for about 5 minutes on the tray before serving.
 Serve with pizza or marinara sauce, if you prefer.